memob0x/scroll-padlock/README.md

 );
 ```

+There's a further `bodyscrollresize` event dispatched during browser window resize on a lock state which can be useful in some [edge cases](#iOS-Bars).

 ## Positioned elements

 If you are experiencing issues with positioned elements remember you can overcome them with the same css variable you used to reserve the scrollbar with on body...